Unoccupied and unfurnished

 If you are the owner or landlord of a property which you rent out, please let us know when you change tenants by completing our Owner/Landlord Online Form.

-We may be able to assist you in getting a property back into use
+We may be able to help you in getting a property back into use.

 It is also important that you are made aware of the way Local Authorities can deal with empty dwellings, since the commencement of the Housing Act 2004.
 When a property has been left uninhabited for two years or more, the Council may apply for an Empty Dwelling Management Order (EDMO) if it is apparent that the owner has no intention of bringing the property back into use.

 If the Council is successful in obtaining the Order, we can take over the running of the property and bring it back into use by force.

 We would try to work informally with property owners to assist them before considering such enforcement action.